 Patience and Silence: Virtues of Wise People

 Believe it or not, patience is a virtue that you can develop over time.
-Wise people know its value both for oneself and the world around you.
+Wise people know its value both for themselves and the world around them.

-Confucius said that one who has no patience with life’s small problems will be paralyzed and unable to act when they are confronted with great difficulty.
+Confucius said that someone who has no patience for life’s small problems will be paralyzed and unable to act when confronted with great difficulty.
 It’s a virtue that not everyone knows how to manage or cultivate.
-Silence another of the most important virtues, and it goes hand in hand with patience—to know when to be quiet, able to listen to others, and in turn to find a place where you can communicate with yourself in the calm of your internal environment.
+Silence another of the most important virtues, and it goes hand in hand with patience.

+Silence means knowing when to be quiet, being able to listen to others, and finding a place where you can communicate with yourself in the calm of your internal world.

-But staying silent doesn’t mean to sabotage yourself, nor does it mean to conceal your opinions out of fear of the consequences.
-It means to be silent about things that aren’t worth complaining about, and being quiet so that you can hear it when your emotions speak.
+Being silent doesn’t mean sabotaging yourself, nor does it mean hiding your opinions out of fear of the consequences.
+It means to being silent about things that aren’t worth complaining about, and being quiet so that you can hear it when your emotions speak.

-Both patience and silence are two key virtues of wise people, and they’re crucial in personal development.
-Today, we want you to join us in reflecting on them as essential aspects of your daily life.
+Patience and silence are both key virtues of wise people, and they’re crucial in personal development.
+Today, we want you to join us in reflecting on them as essential aspects of daily life.

-Patience and silence: a virtue of wise people
+Patience and silence: two virtues of wise people

-It could be said that patience and silence are two sides of the same coin—a wise and ancient coin.
+In some ways, the virtues of patience and silence are two sides of the same coin—a wise, ancient coin.

-An example of this comes from Native American culture, which the writer Kent Nerburn has conveyed through books like “Not Wolf Nor Dog: The Forgotten Trails of an Old Indian.”
+You can see an example of this in Native American culture.
+The writer Kent Nerburn has talked about the subject in books like “Not Wolf Nor Dog: The Forgotten Trails of an Old Indian.”

-In all of his works, the importance of concepts like patience and silence for these people is clear.
+In all of his work, he highlights how important the concepts like patience and silence are for these people.
 Here are some examples.

 Native Americans and silence

-The Lakota belong to the Sioux tribe of North America.
-They are wise people with a rich, deep spirituality, one so striking that even now it continues to teach us great things.
+The Lakota are part of the Sioux tribe of North America.
+They are a wise people with a rich, deep spirituality.
+Even now we have a lot to learn from them.

-The Lakota believed in a link with the invisible, with the entity that symbolizes the union with other people, friends, family members, and loved ones.
+The Lakota believe in a link with the invisible, with an entity that symbolizes a union with other people: friends, family, and loved ones.

-- That link is established through respect and, above all, silence.
-It’s the most respectful interaction between two people, where silence is not only to listen, but a gift which with to share time and trust.
+- That link comes from respect and, above all, silence.
+It’s the most respectful kind of interaction between two people.
+Here, silence isn’t just about listening, it’s also a gift to share with time and trust.

-- If you think about it, you’ll realize that often when you’re with someone and there’s a moment of silence, you feel uncomfortable.
+- If you think about it, you’ll realize that oftentimes, if you’re with someone and there’s a moment of silence, you feel uncomfortable.
 One thing a lot of people do to avoid this it to just say the first thing that comes to mind.

-- There’s nothing more magical than a group of friends who feel comfortable when silence falls.
-There is no obligation to speak, only to “be present,” to be united by the invisible bond that the Lakota spoke of.
+- There’s nothing more magical than a group of friends who feel comfortable even during these moments of silence.
+There’s no pressure to speak, just to “be present,” united by the invisible bond that the Lakota talk about.

-These are aspects to explore deeply and reflect upon.
+These are aspects worth exploring more deeply and reflecting upon.

-Patience, an art that can’t be taught, but can be learned
+Patience, an art that can’t be taught, but one you can learn

 Almost no one teaches you that when you come into this world, things don’t always happen the way you want them to.
-Nor can anyone assure that no matter how much you dedicate yourself to something, it will happen or you’ll get what you hope for.
+Nor can anyone promise you that no matter how much you dedicate yourself to something, it will happen or you’ll get what you hope for.

-They say that patience is “holy,” but really it’s an art that’s acquired over time, based on disappointments or the understanding that life will teach you strength—not books or a teacher.
+They say that patience is “sacred,” but really it’s an art that you have to pick up over time, through disappointment or the understanding that life will teach you strength—not books or a teacher.

-Being patient requires above all that you don’t give up, ever.
-If something doesn’t happen the way you want it to, don’t abandon your goals.
+Being patient, above all, means that you don’t give up, ever.
+If something doesn’t happen the way you want it to, you don’t abandon your goals.
 It’s important to remember that patience is also calm and confident.

-- Patient people know how to observe, to think in silence, to attend to their surroundings, and to develop the intuition to find the best opportunity to act.
+- Patient people know how to observe, to think in silence, to pay attention to their surroundings, and to develop the intuition that can help them find the best moment to act.

-- This is because patience requires that you also have the wisdom to know what to avoid and which paths to follow.
+- This is because patience also involves having the wisdom to know what to avoid and which paths to follow.

-If you have a dream, you can’t let others ruin your path with their fatalism or phrases like “stop thinking that way because your train has already left the station.”
+If you have a dream, you can’t let other people block your path with their cynicism or phrases like “you might as well just give up, your shot is long gone.”